 The legend of Annabelle’s ghost lives on with the part-time residents of Saint Elmo, believing that she continues to protect her property from vandals or trespassers.

-Unfortunately on April 15, 2002, a fire in Saint Elmo destroyed six of the buildings, including the old Town hall and Jail and the Stark family dwellings.
+Unfortunately, on April 15, 2002, a fire in Saint Elmo destroyed six of the buildings, including the old Town Hall and Jail and some of the Stark family dwellings.

-On July 6, 2002 the Saint Elmo Property owners passed a resolution to donate the Town Hall, as well as the Saint Elmo School House, to the Buena Vista Heritage Museum.
+On July 6, 2002, the Saint Elmo Property owners passed a resolution to donate the Town Hall property, as well as the Saint Elmo School House, to the Buena Vista Heritage Museum.
 The Museum plans to work closely with the Association and residents to preserve and protect Saint Elmo.

-There are many great four wheel drive trails throughout the area, rock hounders will find quartz and aquamarine, and camping and upper-mountain fishing abounds.
+There are many great four wheel drive trails throughout the area, rock hounds will find quartz and aquamarine, and camping and upper-mountain fishing abound.